Samy-Oyame Mawene

-Samy-Oyame Mawene (born 12 November 1984 in Caen) is a retired professional football midfielder.
+Samy-Oyame Mawene (born 12 November 1984) is a French retired professional footballer who played as a midfielder.

 Personal life

-Mawene was born to a Congolese father and a French nurse.
+Mawene was born to a DR Congolese father and a French nurse.
 Samy's older brother, Youl, is the current Fleetwood Town fitness coach.
 His nephew Noah Mawene is also a professional footballer.
+His other nephew Theo is a youth player at Brentford B.